St. Patrick's Episcopal Day School Photo

 Best District Of Columbia Private Preschools Offering Soccer Sport (2025)

-The top ranked offering soccer sport private preschools in District Of Columbia include Sidwell Friends School, Milton Gottesman Jewish Day School of the Nation's Capital, and National Presbyterian School.
+The top ranked offering soccer sport private preschools in District Of Columbia include Sidwell Friends School, Georgetown Day School, and Milton Gottesman Jewish Day School of the Nation's Capital.

-The average acceptance rate is 42%, which is lower than the District Of Columbia private preschool average acceptance rate of 71%.
+The average tuition cost is $33,918, which is higher than the District Of Columbia private preschool average tuition cost of $25,256.

 Top Private Preschools Offering Soccer Sport in District Of Columbia (2025)